AliMohseni05/cpplearning/cout.md

 To declare a variable use the type followed by the name of the variable.
 You can assign a value to the declared variable using the = operator.
 A variable can change its value during the program, by being assigned to a new value.

-string x = "a";
+.. we can init variable once time and change the valiue of it. string x = "a";
   x = "b";
   cout << x;
   x = "c";
   cout << x;
+  - All variable names must begin with a letter of the alphabet or an underscore( _ ).
+  - After the initial letter, variable names can contain additional letters, as well as numbers.
+  - Blank spaces or special characters are not allowed in variable names.
+You can declare multiple variables of the same type by separating them with commas.
+You can use the auto keyword to automatically set the type of the variable based on the value it's assigned to.
+Remember, that C++ is case sensitive.
+When naming your variables, remember that they need to start with a letter or underscore and cannot contain special symbols.

 # DataTypes
   - int is used to hold whole numbers (integers) double stores decimals.